mxmlnkn/ratarmount/README.md

                         Specify a file with newline separated passwords for RAR and ZIP files.
+The passwords will be tried out in order of appearance in the file. (default: ) --transform-recursive-mount-point TRANSFORM_RECURSIVE_MOUNT_POINT TRANSFORM_RECURSIVE_MOUNT_POINT
+                        Specify a regex pattern and a replacement string, which will be applied via Python's re module to the full path of the archive to be recursively mounted.
+                        E.g., if there are recursive archives:
+                        /folder/archive.tar.gz, you can substitute '[.][^/]+$'
+                        to '' and it will be mounted to /folder/archive.tar.
-The passwords will be tried out in order of appearance in the file. (default: ) --verify-mtime        By default, only the TAR file size is checked to match the one in the found existing ratarmount index.
+                        Or you can replace '^.*/([^/]+).tar.gz$' to '/' to mount all recursive folders under the top-level without extensions. (default: None) --verify-mtime        By default, only the TAR file size is checked to match the one in the found existing ratarmount index.
 If this option is specified, then also check the